kmrmohit/InnovaccerAssignment/README.md

 #solution

-TO run this script just copy all the files in a folder and run the finalproject.py file.(One must have python installed in their system)
+TO run this script just copy all the files in a folder and run the finalproject.py file.(One must have python and other necessary modules installed in their system)

 All the other files are supporting modules.